 Renaissance West STEAM Academy, a pre-K-8 school, is a cornerstone of revitalization of the West Boulevard corridor.
 The newly-constructed, $32M school opened in August 2017 and will ultimately serve 1,000 students.
 RWSA is surrounded by 334 units of mixed-income housing and is adjacent to The Howard Levine Child Development Center.

 Renaissance West Community Initiative has a holistic neighborhood revitalization plan with affordable housing, a cradle-to-career education continuum, and community wellness, based on the Purpose Built Communities model, with a goal to improve economic mobility.
 RWSA is modeled after the successful Drew Charter School in Atlanta.
-In fact, Founding RWSA Principal and Charlotte-native Erin Barksdale completed a year-long planning residency with Drew Charter.

 The Belk “Eagle’s Nest” Literacy Center at RWSA will provide targeted literacy intervention services to improve each student’s reading ability.